 Section 10 (1)(a) + Section 10 (1)(b) | Drive Motor Vehicle with illicit drug present in blood – Ist off & Drive Whilst Disqualified – Ist off. | Gosford Local Court

 Our client is 35 years of age.
 She is on a disability support pension.
-She had previously been convicted in her absence for; Drive motor vehicle with illicit drug present in blood where she had been disqualified from driving for 6 months and received a 750 fine.
-She was subsequently charged with Drive motor vehicle with illicit drug present in blood- 2nd off, Drive motor vehicle during disqualification period and Possess equipment to administer prohibited drug.
+She had previously been convicted in her absence for; Drive a motor vehicle with an illicit drug present in blood where she had been disqualified from driving for 6 months and received a 750 fine.
+She was subsequently charged with Drive motor vehicle with illicit drug present in the blood- 2nd off, Drive motor vehicle during disqualification period and Possess equipment to administer prohibited drug.

 Maximum penalties for these charges range from an automatic disqualification of licence of 12 months to fines of $2000 or 12 months imprisonment.

 Principal solicitor Kevin Vierboom applied to annul the first conviction and had all matters reheard together.
 Submissions as to our client’s previous good character and mental health issues concerning a serious assault against her which was currently before the court, the Local Court Magistrate dealt with the matter as follows: The Ist drug drive matter was dismissed pursuant to Section 10(1)(a), for the 2nd drug drive matter, a minimum 3-month licence disqualification and a $500 fine.
 For the drive whilst disqualified offence, she was given a Section 10 (1)(b) good behaviour bond for 2 years pursuant and for the Possess drug equipment charge a fine of $200.